mobispectral/mobicom23_mobispectral/README.md

 There are three main components of MobiSpectral to evaluate:
 - Hyperspectral Reconstruction
-- Identification of Organic Fruits
+- Classification of Organic Fruits
 - Mobile Application

 ## Hyperspectral Reconstruction
 - MobiSpectral has a hyperspectral reconstruction model that was trained on images captured by a hyperspectral camera.
-- You can reproduce our results using the pre-trained model.
-Alternatively, you can start by training the model from scratch, but this may take several hours.
+- You can [reproduce our results using the pre-trained model](### Reproduce the Reconstruction Results using the Pre-trained Model).
+Alternatively, you can start by training the model from scratch, but this may take several hours and require downloading multiple extra gigabytes of training data.

 ### Prerequisites
 - Workstation running Linux or MacOS